isabella232/XsltTransformations/README.md

 * Text is exported to the template without line-breaks
 * Exported data cannot be used in Header or Footer of the document
-* Images from eWay-CRM cannot be exported
+* Images from eWay-CRM cannot be used in the template
+* Format of numbers or dates cannot be changed
+* Calculations cannot be performed in the template